 Information for service users, families, carers and professionals

-Information given by a service user cannot be disclosed without their consent.
+Information given by a service user will be kept confidential.
 A service user may choose to give consent to share confidential information with a carer and this should be documented in their records by the professional.

 Working with family, friends and carers